tristankechlo/TheWoolCollection/README.md

 ## Content

-- added new block variants from wool
+- added new wool variants
   - 16 new wool fences
   - 16 new wool fences gates
  - right clicking with shears will drop them instantly